proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 - `0x03` Next Sub-Set

 ### File Format Explanations
+#### Important Information
+- All sizes start at 0.
+(If the size is 5 then it would be 0, 1, 2, 3, 4, 5.
+6 elements)
 #### Saves File
 The saves file is a basic file and will be relatively small, and it contains information for the game to read to put on the save data screen, and a path to the level folder on the filesystem.